Choosing a childcare in Singapore

 As Joanne says, “We visited a few schools and brought A along.
 We also spoke to parents whose kids attend the school and reading up more about the education philosophy helped us to make the decision.”

 What do parents look for in a preschool?
-With so many choices, how do parents choose which preschools to send their kids to?
+With so many choices, choosing preschools in Singapore can feel overwhelming.
+From playgroups to kindergartens, how do parents decide which option best supports their child’s early learning and development?

 In Singapore, there are playgroup, childcare and kindergarten when considering a school that supports early childhood learning.